dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Node.js server app considerations

 While this article focuses on client apps, you might have scenarios where you need to host a Node.js server app.
 The same semantics are required to host a Node.js server app as a SPA client app.
 The .NET Aspire app host requires a package reference to the [Aspire.Hosting.NodeJS](https://nuget.org/packages/Aspire.Hosting.NodeJS) NuGet package and the code needs to call either `AddNodeApp` or `AddNpmApp`.
+These APIs are useful for adding existing JavaScript apps to the .NET Aspire app host.

 ### Use the OpenTelemetry JavaScript SDK